untra/polyglot/README.md

 still link to *french* pages.

 ## How It Works
 This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::Convertible`, `Jekyll:StaticFile` and `Jekyll:Site`.
-These changes are as lightweight and slim as possible to ensure future changes to the Jekyll framework don't easily break this plugin (looking at you, version 3.0).
+These changes are as lightweight and slim as possible to ensure future changes to the Jekyll framework don't break this plugin (looking at you, version 3.0).

+## Dependencies

+This plugin requires gem `'listen', '>= 3.0.0'`.
+This shouldn't be a problem for most projects.

 ## Features
 This plugin stands out from other I18n Jekyll plugins
-- automatically corrects your relative urls, so relative links on your french language pages keep you on the french website, even when content has to fallback to your `default_lang`.
+- automatically corrects your relative links, keeping your *french* vistors on your *french* website, even when content has to fallback to the `default_lang`.
+- builds all versions of your website *simultaneously*, allowing websites to scale efficiently.
 - provides the liquid tag `{{ site.languages }}` to get an array of your I18n strings.
 - provides the liquid tag `{{ site.default_lang }}` to get the default_lang I18n string.
-- get the language the page was built for with `site.active_lang`.
-Use this in your liquid, or in your other custom plugins.
+- provides the liquid tag `{{ site.active_lang }}` to get the I18n language string the website was built for.

-## Recipes
+## SEO Recipes
 Per [W3C Internationalization Best Practices](http://www.w3.org/International/geo/html-tech/tech-lang.html#ri20060630.133615821)
 you can set the default language of every page with a meta tag.
 Add the following to your header: